rootkovska/rootkovska.github.io/_posts/2015-12-28-Checklist.md

 - [ ] Find something useful to do with DNA
 - [ ] Print my ID and change identity
 - [ ] Print my money and fuck off the banks
+	- Add 2012: BitCoin!
 - [ ] Move to the place and settle down
 - [ ] Go back to the gym: kickboxing or alike
-- [ ] Study hamiltonian math and answer the question "why the fuck do I believe to quantum physics?"
+- [ ] Study hamiltonian math and answer the question "why the fuck do I believe in quantum physics?"
 - [X] Wait for our enlightened presidents&popes to fix the world
 - [ ] Read any of the best books ever
 - [ ] Write a book